Hassan-Eid-Hassan/terraform-devops-tools/README.md

 ## Overview

-This repository contains a Terraform module to deploy a Kubernetes cluster on AWS.
-The module is located in the `kubernetes-module` branch and provides an easy way to set up and manage Kubernetes clusters.
+This repository contains Terraform configurations to set up a highly available Kubernetes cluster on AWS.
+The configuration includes creating necessary AWS resources such as S3 buckets, IAM roles and policies, security groups, load balancers, and EC2 instances for both master and worker nodes.
+It also provides options to install various Kubernetes tools such as ArgoCD, Grafana-Prometheus-Alertmanager stack, Jenkins, SonarQube, and the Elasticsearch-Filebeat-Kibana stack.

-## Features
+## Architecture

-- **Automated Deployment:** Easily deploy a Kubernetes cluster on AWS EC2 instances.
+The architecture of the Kubernetes cluster on AWS includes the following components:

-- **Configurable:** Customize instance types, worekr node count, and other parameters.
-- **Outputs:** Provides useful outputs such as Master Node IP.
-- **Worker Node Automation:** Automatically joins worker nodes to the Kubernetes cluster using kubeadm.
+ - **S3 Bucket:** Used for storing join command for worker and master.
+ - **IAM Roles and Policies:** To provide necessary permissions for Kubernetes nodes to access S3.
+ - **Security Groups:** To control network traffic to and from the Kubernetes nodes.
+ - **Network Load Balancer:** Ensures high availability and distributes traffic across master nodes.
+ - **EC2 Main Master Instance:** The frist Master node that will init the Kubernetes cluster.
+ - **Autoscaling Groups:** Automatically manage the number of master and worker nodes based on defined policies.

+### Single Master Node (k8s_number_of_master_nodes = 1)
+If you set k8s_number_of_master_nodes to 1, the cluster will have a single master node.
+This setup is simpler and more cost-effective but has limited fault tolerance.
+If the single master node fails, the entire cluster will become unavailable until the master node is restored.

+### Multiple Master Nodes (k8s_number_of_master_nodes > 1)
+For higher availability and fault tolerance, you can set k8s_number_of_master_nodes to a value greater than 1 (typically 3, 5, or 7).
+In this configuration:

+ - **High Availability:** The cluster remains operational even if one or more master nodes fail.
+ - **Load Balancing:** Traffic to the API server is distributed across multiple master nodes, improving performance.
+ - **Etcd Cluster:** Multiple master nodes form an etcd cluster, providing data redundancy and consistency.

 ## Usage

 To use this module, include it in your Terraform configuration as shown below.
-Make sure to specify the `kubernetes-module` branch.
+Make sure to specify the `Hassan-Eid-Hassan/tools/devops` terraform registry.

 ### Example Configuration